A North Carolina Concealed Handgun Permit does not let you carry everywhere. The statute that grants the CHP, N.C. Gen. Stat. § 14-415.11(c), opens...

 The covered locations are:

-The G.S.
-14-269.4(6) locked-vehicle exception applies to the named-building list (Capitol, Executive Mansion, Western Residence, and courthouses).
-It lets you park on the grounds with the firearm secured in the locked vehicle.
-It does not authorize you to walk onto the grounds carrying.
-The CHP-only prohibited list at G.S.
-14-415.11(c)(6) (buildings housing only State or federal offices) has no comparable statutory locked-vehicle exception in G.S.
-14-415.11 itself.
-Treat parking-lot carry policy for State-office buildings as a matter of local rule and posting until you have confirmed the answer, while noting that the preemption statute G.S.
-14-409.40(f) preserves a firearm-storage-in-a-locked-vehicle right on public-building grounds.
+The § 14-269.4(6) locked-vehicle exception applies to the named-building list (Capitol, Executive Mansion, Western Residence, and courthouses).
+It does NOT extend the carry right onto the grounds.
+You may park on the grounds with the firearm secured in the locked vehicle.
+You may not walk onto the grounds carrying.
+The CHP-only prohibited list at § 14-415.11(c)(6) (buildings housing only State or federal offices) has no comparable statutory locked-vehicle exception in § 14-415.11; treat parking-lot carry policy for State-office buildings as a matter of local rule and local posting until you have confirmed the answer.

-The text at G.S.
-14-277.2(a): "It shall be unlawful for any person participating in, affiliated with, or present as a spectator at any parade, funeral procession, picket line, or demonstration upon any private health care facility or upon any public place owned or under the control of the State or any of its political subdivisions to willfully or intentionally possess or have immediate access to any dangerous weapon.
-Violation of this subsection shall be a Class 1 misdemeanor."
+The text at § 14-277.2(a): "It shall be unlawful for any person participating in, affiliated with, or present as a spectator at any parade, funeral procession, picket line, or demonstration upon any private health care facility or upon any public place owned or under the control of the State or any of its political subdivisions to willfully or intentionally possess or have immediate access to any dangerous weapon."

 The locations reached are any parade, funeral procession, picket line, or demonstration: